grafana/grafana/docs/sources/panels-visualizations/configure-legend/index.md

 # Configure a legend

-A panel includes a legend that you can use to interpret data displayed in a visualization.
+A panel includes a legend that you can use to identify and interpret data displayed in a visualization.
 Each legend option adds context and clarity to the data illustrated in a visualization.

 ## Supported visualizations